 "I highly recommend the FlySight," says Jeff Nebelkopf, Chief Wingsuit Test Pilot for Tony Suits.
 "It is a great training tool and logs 5 points per second.
 Like any GPS there is about a 1 second lag time.
 Once you do a few jumps with it your glide ratio or speed should improve."

 It's also proven be a great tool for canopy swoopers.

 “The 5Hz sample rate, accuracy, and small size have made the FlySight an effective tool for swoop training," says competitive canopy pilot Dan Raymond.
 "I use it to track key performance metrics and to generate a detailed 3D view of the entire swoop.”

 Note: The FlySight Audible GPS can only be heard with a pair of stereo headphones (not included).

-See the FlySight Aluminum Mount available from ChutingStar.com for a secure external mounting option.
+See the FlySight mounts available from ChutingStar.com for secure external mounting options.

 - The FlySight Viewer is a simple utility which produces plots of your logged jumps.
 Data can be imported from FlySight CSV or NMEA files produced by most GPS receivers.